Roval Traverse Carbon Wheelset Review

 Our Analysis and Test Results

 Specialized makes just about everything there is for cycling, including a huge range of wheels for everything from road riding to enduro racing.
 In our experience, their wheels have typically come as an OEM spec on their complete bikes and are less popular as an aftermarket purchase than many of the other wheel brands.
-That all might change after the recent introduction of their $1,200 Traverse Carbon wheelset.
-These inexpensive carbon hoops are poised to make an impact in the carbon wheel market with their good ride quality, relatively low weight, and excellent durability backed by a lifetime warranty.
+That all might change after the recent introduction of their Traverse Carbon wheelset.
+These affordable carbon hoops are poised to make an impact in the carbon wheel market with their good ride quality, relatively low weight, and excellent durability backed by a lifetime warranty.
 Our testers were impressed by the Traverse Carbon wheels and we think you will be too.
-Read on to find out more about our Best Buy Carbon Wheelset.

 The Traverse Carbon wheels are built with a symmetrical carbon rim with a 30mm internal rim width.
 The rims, like most carbon rims, do not have a bead hook which allows for a more consistent carbon fiber layup and a thicker rim wall that is intended to enhance the overall durability of the rim bead.
 The 30mm internal rim dimension is pretty standard and plays well with modern tire widths to increase air volume, better support the tire, and allow for lower tire pressures.
 The rims are matte carbon with subtle black logo graphics painted on underneath a clear coat.